Towards Plausible Graph Anonymization: Preliminaries

-SalaDP also takes a two-step approach to anonymize a social graph.
+SalaDP also takes a two-step approach to anonymize a graph.
 First, the mechanism adds Laplace noise to each element in the original $dK$-2 series, and obtains a differentially private $dK$-2 series.
-Then, it adds (and deletes a tiny fraction of) edges to guarantee that the resulting anonymized graph follows the new $dK$-2 series.
-The authors of~\cite{SZWZZ11} do not state explicitly how edges should be added to the original graph.
-By checking the source code of SecGraph, we find that SalaDP adds fake edges among users in a random manner.\footnote{Line 252 of \path{SalaDP.java} in \path{src/anonymize/} of SecGraph.} Similar to $k$-DA, SalaDP's major operation on modifying a social graph is also edge addition.
-In Section~\ref{sec:evalua}, we will provide statistics on the proportion of edges added and deleted on the original social graph for SalaDP as well as for $k$-DA.
+Then, it generates the anonymized graph following the new $dK$-2 series.
+By checking SecGraph's source code, we find that SalaDP generates the anonymized graph by (mainly) adding fake edges to the original graph in a random manner.\footnote{Line 252 of \path{SalaDP.java} in \path{src/anonymize/} of SecGraph.}

-From the above description, we can see that neither of the anonymization mechanisms take into account users' structural proximity when adding fake edges between them.
-The main hypothesis we investigate in this paper is that we can effectively separate the fake edges added by such mechanisms from the original edges by using a suitable measure of edge plausability that encodes the structural properties of connected users.
-We introduce our edge plausability metric in Section~\ref{sec:proxi}.
+From the above descriptions, we can see that neither of the anonymization mechanisms consider friends' strong structural proximity when adding fake edges.
+The main hypothesis we investigate is that we can effectively differentiate the fake edges added by such mechanisms from the original edges, using a suitable measure for edge plausibility.
+We focus on fake added edges (and not on deleted edges) since most of the graph anonymization mechanisms mainly add edges to the original social graph for preserving better graph utility.
+It is worth noting that our approach (\autoref{sec:proxi}) can also help recover deleted edges on anonymized graphs.
+However, the underlying search space is then $\mathcal{O}(\vert\User \vert^2)$, which is computationally very expensive on large graphs.
+In the future, we plan to tackle this problem by designing heuristics to efficiently recover the deleted edges.